To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Its size and shape, for example, resembles a Bible and the 365 pages can in some ways be read as daily scriptures, all of which encompass a reality of violation and discrimination cloaked, paradoxically, in a message of self-love, triumph and acceptance.

-As a publication framed by contemporary art practice, it employs a range of strategies for the viewer to interact with its content.
+Constructing a narrative As a publication framed by contemporary art practice, it employs a range of strategies for the viewer to interact with its content.
 These highlight the publication as part of a selection process, one that begins to construct a particular narrative.
 It’s a narrative that, unlike the often confrontational nature of Muholi’s exhibitions, creates a sense of intimacy and personal space, both in its format and in the inclusion of testimonies, memoirs and poetry by her subjects.

 The first image in the book is a posed portrait of a young woman standing against a dark, blurry background.
 Her lips are shut as if in protest, yet her eyes stare empathetically out of the page.
 She is wearing a floral shirt and her shoulders are slightly slouched, seemingly unencumbered by the intrusive gaze of the viewer.
 Her photograph is followed by almost 250 more portraits of black women who identify themselves as either lesbian, gay, bisexual, transgender or intersex (LGBTI).